tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 ### A private _Mel moment_

-"When the light went on it nearly blinded me".
+        When the light went on it nearly blinded me.

 This line, in The Story of Mel, precedes the author's description of Mel's hack, the almost criminally resourceful implementation of a finite loop with no exit condition.
 These words never fail to give me goose bumps.
 They reflect a rare "Ah!" moment, where a seemingly random collection of facts suddenly fall into a coherent logical structure.

 Intellectual satisfaction notwithstanding, I suspect that a considerable part of my pleasure has been derived from a sense of belonging to an elite handful of people that *really* got it.
 Sure, many developers loved the story and cherished it as part of their digital sphere, but I could go into detail and describe the hack without a refresher.
 I knew about the index register bit, the trick of storing the modified instruction in its original location and the magical appearance of a JUMP instruction in the right place, at the right time.